2018 South Australian state election: Aftermath

 Four hours after the close of polls, at approximately 10pm ACDT, incumbent Premier Jay Weatherill telephoned Steven Marshall and conceded defeat.
 Weatherill subsequently publicly announced that he had conceded, saying, "I'm sorry I couldn't bring home another victory, but I do feel like one of those horses that has won four Melbourne Cups and I think the handicap has caught up with us on this occasion."
 Marshall claimed victory saying, "A massive thank you to the people of South Australia who have put their trust, their faith in me and the Liberal team for a new dawn, a new dawn for South Australia!"
-After the SA Best party failed to win a seat including Hartley, Nick Xenophon ruled out a return to federal politics.
+After the SA Best party failed to win a seat in the lower house, Nick Xenophon ruled out a return to federal politics.

 Following the election outcome, Weatherill resigned as state Labor leader and returned to the backbench.
 Outgoing Minister for Health Peter Malinauskas became Leader of the Opposition, with outgoing Education Minister Susan Close as deputy, following a Labor caucus meeting on 9 April 2018.

 Notably, the Liberals won 16 of the 33 metropolitan seats, their best showing in the Adelaide area since their landslide victory in 1993, when they took all but nine seats in the capital.
 Labor had spent all but 12 of the 48 years since the end of the Playmander in government due to its traditional dominance of Adelaide.
 South Australia is one of the most centralised states in Australia; Adelaide is home to over three-quarters of the state's population.
 To a greater extent than other state capitals, Adelaide is decisive in deciding state election outcomes.

 Since the end of the Playmander, most elections have seen Labor win most of the metropolitan seats, with most of the Liberal vote locked up in safe rural seats.
 In 2010, for instance, the Liberals won 51 percent of the two-party vote on a swing that should have been large enough to deliver them government.
 However, they only won nine seats in Adelaide, allowing Labor to eke out a two-seat majority.
 In 2014, while picking up a two percent two-party swing, the Liberals were only able to win an additional three seats in Adelaide.